dffischer/medianumbers/stretch.md

 ## OPTIONS

 The factor denotes the change in playback speed.
 A factor of 1 leaves the original unchanged, greater number speed up, smaller numbers slow down.
 The length of the result will respectively grow or shrink.
 To be precise, a factor of x will make everything x times as fast, yielding a track that is 1/x times as long as the input.

+If the factor is omitted, it defaults to *4/3*, speeding up by one third, reducing the length by 25 percent.
+This should be a significant speed up just low enough that even quick speakers stay understandable.

 If no output file name is given, the name of the input file will be used, with the marker *.stretched* inserted just before the extension.